vinibiavatti1/CEClient/README.md

 ## Auto Execution

 To execute the CEClient automatically, execute the file `autoexec.bat` located in the same directory of the `ceclient.exe` file.
-If can create a shortcut to this file to customize the icon and the name, and make easier the way to connect automatically.
+You can create a shortcut to this file to customize the icon and the name of the file, and make easier the way to connect automatically to the server.

 ## Spoilers